If you’ve got kids, there are some simple steps you can take to help protect them – from broaching the subject with your partner to making a will.

 It’s understandable why people prefer to avoid awkward topics of conversation, but if we can’t talk about something, it’s impossible to plan for.
 To get the started, pick a time and place when you won’t be disturbed and discuss things with your partner and/or immediate family.

-Once you start seeing making these plans as an unavoidable part of life planning, it becomes less of an emotional and more of a practical task.
+Once you start seeing that making these plans is an unavoidable part of life planning, it becomes less of an emotional and more of a practical task.

 2. Choose a legal guardian

-Many parents don’t have a formal, written-down plan of who’d look after their kids if they weren’t around any more.
-But appointing a legal guardian is something parents ought to consider.
+Not all parents have a formal, written-down plan of who'd look after their kids if they weren't around any more.
+Appointing a legal guardian is something parents ought to consider.

 Put simply, a legal guardian is someone you can appoint who will take care of your child or children if there’s no-one else with parental responsibility to look after them.
 It can be anyone over 18-years-old, so a family member or a close friend who has a connection with your children could be a good choice.

-While – thankfully – it’s unlikely that they’ll ever be needed, choosing a guardian is a must-do.
+While hopefully they'll never be needed, choosing a guardian is a must-do.
 If you don’t appoint one and both parents die, your child or children could end up in foster care while the courts appoint a guardian of their choosing.

 3. Make a will